daneli1/SublimePreviewAndPrint/README.md

 Preview and print for Sublime Text 3

 This plugin previews and prints from Sublime Text.
-It is evoked with a key binding, from the File menu, or from the right click context menu. [or from the command palette menu]
+It is evoked with a key binding, (ctrl+p) from the File menu, from the right click context menu, or from the command palette.

 If you have selected one or more blocks of text when PreviewAndPrint is triggered, only the selected blocks of text will be previewed or printed.
 (You can change this behavior